DamianBudelewski/blog/content/blog/bash-shortcuts/index.md

 ## Aliases and autosuggestions

 #### Creating simple aliases
-Add those line to your `.zshrc` or `.bashrc` file!
-They are located in your home directory.
+Add those line to your *.zshrc* or *.bashrc* file!
 ```sh
 alias d=docker
 alias ap=ansible-playbook
 ```
+After that you will be able to use for example:
+- `d ps` to list running containers.
+- `ap playbook.yaml` to execute your playbook.

 #### Enable autosuggestions with zsh
-`ctrl + space` to accept suggestions

-For zsh and autosuggestions use this links: [zsh](https://ohmyz.sh/), [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)

-If you only want to partial accept the suggestions like it's shown at the gif above, then add this line to your .zshrc file, because by default it will accept the whole suggestion.
+Imagine you can create a shortcut that will accept suggestions in your shell.
+You only have to install [zsh](https://ohmyz.sh/) and plugin [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions).
+After that, add this line tou your *.zshrc* file and you are ready to go.
 ```bash
 bindkey '^ ' forward-word
 ```
+Now use this shortcut `ctrl + space` to accept suggestions

 #### Using alias expansion
+After some time and more and more aliases you might get confused what you are actually executing.
+To refresh your memery each time you run commands you can add alias expansion fucntionality!
+You will be still typing only the shortcut but after pressing *space* you will get the whole alias *expanded* to the full command.

+###### For example:
-`gss` after pressing space will expand to `git status -s`
+- `gss` after pressing space will expand to `git status -s`
+- `gcmsg` after pressing space will expand to `git commit -m`

-To set it up paste this code at the end of your `.zshrc` file.
+To set it up paste this code at the end of your *.zshrc* file.

 ```bash {numberLines :55}
 expand-alias-space() {